 NICE DCV Background

-NICE DCV is based on a client/server architecture, with the DCV client being installed locally or a standard webbrowser client, and the DCV Server element being deployed onto a host server or cluster which then supports the remote sessions.
-Visualisation applications run on the DCV server, meaning demanding 3D processing and rendering takes advantage of the performance of the server and GPUs if fitted.
+NICE DCV (Desktop Cloud Visualization) is based on a client-server architecture, with the DCV Client (Receiver) being installed locally or a standard webbrowser client, and the DCV Server (Sender) being deployed onto a host server or cluster which then supports the high-end remote sessions.
+Visualisation applications run on the DCV server, meaning demanding 2D and 3D processing and rendering takes advantage of the performance of the server and GPUs if fitted.

 Application performance isn’t affected by available bandwidth, with DCV compressing the visual output of the application and streaming it back to the client as an encrypted H.264 stream.
 The client application receives the stream, decompresses it and displays it on the local monitor.
 DCV also allows for the sharing of GPUs across multiple VDI instances, maximising return on investment of a remote visualisation cluster to handle all VDI sessions centrally.

 NICE DCV uses hardware-based H.264 video coding and compression, which minimizes bandwidth consumption and latency to provide the best user experience.
 It automatically adapts the video compression levels to suit the available bandwidth, and supports pixel-perfect quality updates to ensure the user gets the same experience he used to working at the local workstation.

-NICE DCV can also be used to enable access to your office-based workstations from home, providing an easy-to-use high-performance solution to allow your engineers, researchers and scientists to work from home by being able to access the high performance workstation they would normally use at the office (“Access your own Workstation”).
+NICE DCV can also be used to enable access to your office-based workstations from home.
+It provides an easy-to-use high-performance solution to allow your engineers, researchers and scientists to work from home.
+“Access your own Workstation” enables them to access the high performance workstation they would normally use at the office.

-In difficult network conditions with higher latency or packet loss the NICE DCV QUIC/UDP protocol offers a high-end and fluid remote desktop experience.
+In difficult network conditions with higher latency the NICE DCV QUIC/UDP streaming protocol offers a high-end and fluid remote desktop experience.

 NICE DCV Advantages

 - High-end remote desktop performance also in difficult network environments

 - No data transfer needed – instant pre- and post-processing.
 No wait time until the large results have arrived at your workstation for post-processing